mfdaves/bancaintesa-export/README.md

-Rust library for parsing the useless export xlsx that banca intesa provides to its customers.
+Rust mini-util lib for parsing the useless export xlsx that banca intesa provides to its customers.

 ## Features
 It just returns a `Vec<BancaIntesaRecord>` which provides for each row: date, operation, details, category, currency and amount.